On zero divisors and prime elements of po-semirings

-(1) Let $I$ be a nontrivial idempotent ideal of $R$.
+(2) Let $I$ be a nontrivial idempotent ideal of $R$.
 Then $I$ is finitely generated, and thus $I\not\seq J(R)$ by Nakayama Lemma.
 Then the exchange property ensures the existence of a nonzero idempotent $e$ in $I$.
-Thus $(Re)^2=Re$, $Re$ is a nonzero idempotent and it has the orthogonal idempotent complement $R(1-e)$.
-Hence $(C_2)$ holds for $\mathbb I(R)$.
+Thus $(Re)^2=Re$ and it has the orthogonal idempotent complement $R(1-e)$.
+Hence condition $(C_2)$ holds for $\mathbb I(R)$.

-(2) An artinian ring $R$ is a noetherian exchange ring and each non-nilpotent ideal of $R$ contains a nonzero idempotent.
+(3) An artinian ring $R$ is a noetherian exchange ring and each non-nilpotent ideal of $R$ contains a nonzero idempotent.